 This is the monthly online newsletter for the car club council.
 All car hobbyist events are listed on this site under "Calendar."
 Just click on the link above to view the list of car shows and other activities.

-Our next meeting will be Monday, August 28th at 6:30 PM at a location that will be announced in the July newsletter.
+The next meeting will be Monday, April 22nd at 6:30 PM at a location that will be in the April newsletter.

 Car Hobbyist News

 Once again it is not looking good for those EV sales.
 The feds and many state governments are pushing them.
 Since we have California rules at the start of this year dealers can only sell 2024 vehicles that meet California pollution standards.
 In 2026 dealers must sell 35% EVs with a ban on sales of gas/diesel cars and light trucks coming in 2035.
 We're not going to meet any of those goals.